MrPrattASH/Game_Design_In_Construct_3/module_5_shop_keeper_and_strings/README.md

 This tutorial will teach you about string variables, their differences from booleans and integers(numbers), and how to create basic, single dialogue events in the context of a shop keeper presenting different items to your character.
 As always, play through the example .c3p finished file to get an idea of what you'll be creating.
 (WASD and Space for controls).

+Note: As these tutorials progress further and further, I will be showing you *less* of exactly how to perform each task.
+You'll need to do some hunting and solving problems on your own to be able to complete some of these steps.

 ## By the end of this tutorial you should know:
 1. What a *string* or *str* variable is
 2. How to add strings together, and how this is different from adding ints and floats